Yomiuri Giants

 The Yomiuri Giants name and uniforms were based on the New York (now San Francisco) Giants.
 The team's colors (orange and black) are the same colors worn by the National League's Giants (both then as now in both New York and San Francisco).
 The stylized lettering on the team's jerseys and caps is similar to the fancy lettering used by the Giants when they played in New York in the 1930s, although during the 1970s the Yomiuri Giants modernized their lettering to follow the style worn by the San Francisco Giants.

 Franchise history

 Great Japan Tokyo Baseball Club

 The team began in 1934 as The Great Japan Tokyo Baseball Club (大日本東京野球倶楽部, Dai-Nippon Tōkyō Yakyū Kurabu), a team of all-stars organized by media mogul Matsutarō Shōriki that toured the United States and matched up against an American all-star team that included Babe Ruth, Jimmie Foxx, Lou Gehrig, and Charlie Gehringer.
 While prior Japanese all-star contingents had disbanded, Shōriki went pro with this group, playing in an independent league.

-They later went to America and faced off against college and minor league teams.
-When they faced off against the San Francisco Seals, the manager of the Seals, Lefty O'Doul, stated the team needed a name.
-He said that since Tokyo was the New York of Japan, he stated that they should emulate the name of one of the two MLB teams in New York.
-As "Yankees" was immediately out of the question, they chose "Giants" instead.
+In 1935, the team traveled to the United States and faced off against college and minor league teams, ultimately playing 109 games in 128 days (including 34 games on 17 days as doubleheaders) across the country.
+The tour ended with a record of 75 wins, 33 losses, and 1 draw.